artur-rozados/GUIDE--Elan-fingerprint-reader---ThinkPad-E14-Gen5/README.md

 Open a terminal **inside the folder where you extracted that file** and run the following commands:

-# Install the required base library and packets
+# Install the required base library and packages
 sudo apt install libfprint-2-tod1 fprintd libpam-fprintd

 # Create the specific directory for this driver type